VBT-Intership/BerkeK-LoginApp/README.md

 # Flutter Login App UI Design
 This repository contains a login app written in flutter.
-It was created for design purposes only.
+The backend part of the application has been developed with nodejs.
+Mongodb was used as the database solution.
+In summary, this application is an example of login with Http requests.

+## Used Technologies
+- Flutter
+- Node.js
+- Express.js
+- MongoDB

+## Third Party Packages
+This list contains third party packages that I use in the app. <br/>

+- http : I used it to send http requests to the server and get responses.
+- rflutter_alert : I used it to show information to the user.

 ## How To Install ?
 - 1-) Download this repository to your machine.